Michelle Obama Tells The Story Of 'Becoming' Herself — And The Struggle To Hang On

 Part of that may simply be that she experienced American political life along with the rest of us in that time: sorrow over school shootings, for example, or the tension of the 2012 presidential campaign.

-But mirroring the constraints of what she could do and say as first lady, she is also restrained her writing here.
+But mirroring the constraints of what she could do and say as first lady, she is also restrained in her writing here.
 She doesn't question the world of the White House here the way she thoughtfully appraises 1970s South Side Chicago.

-And while Obama is clearly passionate about her top causes as first lady, like gardening with kids and meeting veterans' families, ultimately this is a section where Obama seems most like any politician, lapsing far more often into the policyspeak that peppered the early chapters.
+And while Obama is clearly passionate about her top causes as first lady, such as gardening with kids and meeting veterans' families, ultimately this is a section where Obama seems most like any politician, lapsing far more often into the policy speak that peppered the early chapters.

 Which is to say: This is where her protective walls seem to go up.